AdaCore/training_material/courses/codepeer/labs/cruise/instructions.rst

 Each warning can be either unselected, or a bar or a checkmark

-The bar indicates that the warning is implicitely checked by CodePeer.
+The bar indicates that the warning is implicitly checked by CodePeer.

 .. image:: codepeer/cruise_analysis_warnings_bar.png

-The checkmark indicates that the warning is explicitely checked by CodePeer.
+The checkmark indicates that the warning is explicitly checked by CodePeer.

 .. image:: codepeer/cruise_analysis_warnings_check.png